 This is also true when you hire a legal professional as a mediator.
 They can help you understand issues of law and ensure negotiations remain cooperative and cordial.
 Once you reach an agreement during mediation, an attorney can submit the proper paperwork.
 Even if you don’t agree on everything during mediation, reaching a consensus on certain issues will still simplify and expedite divorce proceedings.
 And if decide that you do want to seek independent legal advice, reaching out to an attorney experienced in collaborative law can help you go through the process without the most common stressors experienced by divorcing couples.

 Contact a Marital Settlement Agreement Lawyer in Los Angeles Today

 Even if a married couple’s divorce seems simple, straightforward, and amenable, there are several complex issues involved.
 If you’re not careful, your final divorce decree may look nothing like what you agreed upon.
 California is very stringent when it comes to these contracts — because when done improperly, parties can experience negative repercussions that last a lifetime.
 This is the case even if you have no children and minimal community property to divide.
 Fortunately, all parties involved can benefit from the help of a family law firm.

 At Kim Mediation and Law Center, we understand the stress that the divorce process can place on those involved.
 That’s why our goal is to help simplify the process by enabling a cooperative approach to separation.
 Whether your divorce agreement only involves property settlements or the situation is more complex due to child support and custody issues, we can assist you in navigating tumultuous legal waters and moving on with your life.
-Contact us today by calling (213) 351-1000 to schedule a free consultation.
+Call or contact us today to schedule a free consultation.
 Divorce is hard no matter what, but a marital settlement agreement attorney in Los Angeles can help.